CodeYourFuture/curriculum/content/js3/blocks/simplifying-element-creation/index.md

 ### Using `<template>` tags

-A different way we could simplify this code is to use a different technique for creating elements.
+We could simplify this code with a different technique for creating elements.

 Until now, we have only seen one way to create elements: `document.createElement`.